 Students should have had approximately 30 EC worth of courses in Middle Eastern Studies at BA or MA level.

-This course is a bottom-up sociopolitical history of sectarianism in the modern Middle East.
-By closely studying its construction, we explore every-day interactions with the state, struggles against state power, anti-colonial resistance, struggles for national liberation and against occupation, civil wars, and revolutions.
+This course explores who in the Middle East exercises power and how.
+By closely studying how and who uses, gains, and negotiates power and their historical contexts, we explore every-day interactions with the state, struggles against state power, anti-colonial resistance, struggles for national liberation and against occupation, civil wars, and revolutions.
 In doing so, we will investigate how people both fight against and preserve the status quo and discuss the complex relationships between power and resistance.
 Related, we will inquire whether common experiences, through political struggles or other processes, create new collective identities, and address how national memory is formed and changed.

 To encourage students to think critically about the causes, uses, effects, and locations of power and resistance.